bang9/issue-to-readme/README.md

 ### README.md

-If you want to add a new section to the middle of the README instead of appending it to the end, you can use the following markup in your README.md file:
+If you want to add a new section to the middle of the README instead of appending it to the start, you can use the following markup in your README.md file:

 ```markdown
 your contents